hyosung11/Launch-School/Courses/journal.md

 10:35 I dropped Moana off for new tires and came to the library to study.
 It's a good space to do some work.

 12:07 Moana's tire change is complete and I'm going to pick her up.

+## 20220428 목요일

+09:16 I'm still in a funk.
+I need to focus and pass the JS129 Written Assessment tomorrow.